 Powder sunscreens are sunscreen powder ingredients mixed with other dry powder ingredients.

-The active ingredients in powder sunscreens are mineral sunscreen UV filters.
+Mineral sunscreen powder - the active ingredients in powder sunscreens are mineral UV filters.

 - Zinc oxide: this is the best sunscreen UV filter in my opinion.
 It provides broad spectrum protection against UVB and UVA.